teemtee/tmt/docs/overview.rst

     By default, when tmt reports an error, the corresponding traceback is not printed out.
 When ``TMT_SHOW_TRACEBACK`` is set to any string except ``0``, traceback would be printed out.
+    When set to ``full``, traceback would list also local variables in each stack frame.

 TMT_OUTPUT_WIDTH
     By default, the output width of commands like ``tmt * show`` is constrained